Coach (bus)

-A coach (also known as a coach bus, motorcoach, or parlor coach) is a type of bus built for longer-distance service, in contrast to transit buses that are typically used within a single metropolitan region.
+A coach (also known as a motorcoach or coach bus) is a type of bus built for longer distance service, in contrast to transit buses that are typically used for shorter journeys within a single metropolitan region.
 Often used for touring, intercity, and international bus service, coaches are also used for private charter for various purposes.
-Coaches are also related and fall under a specific category/type of RVs.

 Deriving the name from horse-drawn carriages and stagecoaches that carried passengers, luggage, and mail, modern motor coaches are almost always high-floor buses, with separate luggage hold mounted below the passenger compartment.
 In contrast to transit buses, motor coaches typically feature forward-facing seating, with no provision for standing.
 Other accommodations may include onboard restrooms, televisions, and overhead luggage space.

+The name used for this type of bus varies between countries.
+In United States they are officially designated as motorcoach ("a bus designed with an elevated passenger deck located over a baggage compartment") as well as being referred to as coach bus.
+In United Kingdom, Europe, Australia and many other countries they are called coach.
+In Japan they are called highway buses, while those operating airport services are called airport limousines or limousine buses.

 History

 Background

 Horse-drawn chariots and carriages ("coaches") were used by the wealthy and powerful where the roads were of a high enough standard from possibly 3000 BC.
 In Hungary, during the reign of King Matthias Corvinus in the 15th century, the wheelwrights of Kocs began to build a horse-drawn vehicle with steel-spring suspension.
 This "cart of Kocs" as the Hungarians called it (kocsi szekér) soon became popular all over Europe.
 The imperial post service employed the first horse-drawn mail coaches in Europe since Roman times in 1650, and as they started in the town of Kocs, the use of these mail coaches gave rise to the term "coach".
 Stagecoaches (drawn by horses) were used for transport between cities from about 1500 in Great Britain until displaced by the arrival of the railways.

 One of the earliest motorized vehicles was the charabanc, which was used for short journeys and excursions until the early years of the 20th century.
 The first "motor coaches" were purchased by operators of those horse-drawn vehicles in the early 20th century by operators such as Royal Blue Coach Services, who purchased their first charabanc in 1913 and were running 72 coaches by 1926.